 - 2 pounds chicken thighs : boneless, skinless (about 8 thighs)

-- ¼ cup low carb liquid sweetener for keto OR honey for Paleo, AIP, GAPS and VAD (maple syrup may also be used if preferred)
+- ¼ cup liquid sweetener : honey for Paleo, AIP, GAPS and VAD (maple syrup may also be used if preferred) For Keto, use one that replaces honey 1:1 (like this or this but not stevia or Splenda's Stevia Sweetener).

 - 4 cloves garlic minced or crushed (omit for VAD)